Opatija & Kvarner Bay

 Risnjak National Park, Učka Nature Park,

-Island of Krk today has approximately 16,500 inhabitants living in 68 places.
+The Island of Krk today has approximately 16,500 inhabitants living in 68 places.
 The town of the same name is the center of the island.
 The coast is indented and has many coves and natural pebble beaches.
 In the interior, there are two lakes.
-The vegetation is dominated by forests, fruit, vegetables, vineyards and olive groves on the one hand, and rock gardens and pastures on the other.
-The Vrbnik region is famous for authentic wine sort Vrbnička žlahtina, quality dry wine.
-This variety is specific as it is only grown vineyards in Krk.
+The vegetation is dominated by forests, fruit, vegetables, vineyards, and olive groves on the one hand and rock gardens and pastures on the other.
+The Vrbnik region is famous for its authentic wine sort Vrbnička žlahtina, a quality dry wine.
+This variety is specific as it is only grown in vineyards in Krk.

 The island of Rab, the most southern of Kvarner’s islands, is a popular holiday island with a pleasant Mediterranean climate.
 Separated from the mainland by the Velebit Channel, Rab represents an invisible border between the northern and central Adriatic, where Dalmatia begins and continental Europe meets the Mediterranean.
 The town of Rab, the main center of the island, surrounded by its town walls and regarded as one the most beautiful old towns in the Adriatic, overlooks the sea from its promontory, its townscape reminiscent of a sailing ship due to its four prominent bell towers.